CogStack/cogstack-platform-toolkit/docs/observability/setup/probing.md

 # Availability

-This guide explains how to configure HTTP probers using Blackbox Exporter to monitor the availability of your services.
+This guide explains how to configure HTTP probers using Blackbox Exporter in Grafana Alloy to monitor the availability of your services.
 These probers generate uptime and latency metrics, which can then be visualized in Grafana.

 See the [Reference](../reference/understanding-metrics.md) for an explanation of the metrics this generates.